-If you’d like to know more about how content marketing can help your business, then why not sign up for our free Better Blogging email series or book one of our Blogging for Business courses.
-Although these resources have been designed with blogging in mind, much of the content can be applied tovideo marketing or podcasts too.
+If you’d like to know more about how content marketing can help your business, then why not book one of our Blogging for Business courses.
+Although this course has been designed with blogging in mind, much of the content can be applied to video marketing or podcasts too.

 Alternatively, if you’d like us to create written content that engages your audience, get in touch.
 We’ll work with you to understand what you want to achieve and then create blog posts, articles, newsletters or video scripts that appeal to your existing and potential clients.
 Contact our friendly team and let us Make Your Copy Count.